tdunlap607/docker_vs_cg/docs/traefik.md

 After extraction, the tarball is removed (rm -f).
 Finally, the executable permission is set on the Traefik binary using chmod.

-So the vulnerability is coming from the upstream Traefik binary.
-Which brings up the old-aged problem of dependency lag.
+So the vulnerability comes from the upstream Traefik binary, bringing up the old-aged problem of dependency lag.
-Updating the consul package requires rebuilding the Traefik binary, with the updated non-vulnerable vulnerable version of consul.
+Updating the consul package requires rebuilding the Traefik binary with the updated non-vulnerable vulnerable version of consul.
-Which in regards to ```github.com/hashicorp/consul``` is pinned at the [vulnerable version of 1.10.12](https://github.com/traefik/traefik/blob/v2.10.3/go.mod#L29), even though the current package was patched in the availble version of consul is [1.15.3](https://github.com/hashicorp/consul/releases).
+Within the [go.mod](https://github.com/traefik/traefik/blob/v2.10.3/go.mod) file of Traefik we can see consul is pinned at the [vulnerable version of 1.10.12](https://github.com/traefik/traefik/blob/v2.10.3/go.mod#L29), even though patch is in the available version of consul [1.15.3](https://github.com/hashicorp/consul/releases).

 Thankfully, Chainguard has done the heavy lifting of updating vulnerable versions of dependencies.
 We can see Chainguard has updated the consul package to the non-vulnerable version of 1.15.3 within the latest [cgr.dev/chainguard/traefik](https://edu.chainguard.dev/chainguard/chainguard-images/reference/traefik/overview/) image: